 Professional Appearance for Clinical Practice

 Appearance is a form of non-verbal communication and is essential in projecting a professional image.
-Therefore in the clinical settings students are required to:
+Therefore, in the clinical settings students are required:

-- Wear a College of Nursing standard uniform for all clinical settings unless otherwise specified.
+- to wear a College of Nursing standard uniform unless otherwise specified.
 Uniforms must be clean and neat and pants should be hemmed above the heel line.
 Uniforms are not to be worn to and from the clinical setting.
 The College of Nursing uniform consists of a white top/jacket and a green pant with the College of Nursing logo embroidered directly on the front upper left of the top/jacket.
-Please go the following link for more detailed information about the uniform and ordering instructions.
+Read more information about uniforms here.

-- In clinical settings where the standard College of Nursing uniform is not required, it is expected that the students would continue to display a professional image while following the specific dress requirements of the agency.
+- where the standard College of Nursing uniform is not required, it is expected students will continue to display a professional image while following the specific dress requirements of the agency

-- In settings where the standard uniform is not worn, students should demonstrate good judgment in selecting appropriate size of clothing.
+- in settings where the standard uniform is not worn, students should demonstrate good judgment in selecting appropriate size of clothing.
 Clothing should not be low cut at the neck or tight across the chest and hips.
-Ensure that there is no exposure of the chest, midriff, lower back, or shoulders.
+Ensure there is no exposure of the chest, midriff, lower back or shoulders.
 Undergarments should not be visible at any time.
-Avoid casual clothing such as sweat shirts as over garments, yoga pants, jeans.
+Avoid casual clothing, such as sweat shirts as over garments, yoga pants or jeans.

-- Wear a College of Nursing photo ID badge at all times.
-ID badge is to be worn at chest level
+- to wear a College of Nursing photo ID badge at chest level at all times

-- Use good judgment in wearing appropriate quantity of make up
+- to use good judgment in wearing an appropriate quantity of make-up

-Please Note: A jacket is not mandatory.
-If students choose to wear a jacket, it must be the standard College of Nursing crested jacket which can be purchased at the same location as your uniform.
+Note: A jacket is not mandatory.
+If students choose to wear a jacket, it must be the standard College of Nursing crested jacket, which can be purchased at the same location as your uniform.

-- Minimal jewellery to allow for good hand washing technique (e.g. gold band only)
+- minimal jewelry to allow for good hand washing technique (e.g. gold band only)